-This technique is also called the contract-relax-contract, and the contract-relax-antagonist-contract (or CRAC).
+The hold-relax-contract – This technique is also called the contract-relax-contract, and the contract-relax-antagonist-contract (or CRAC).
 It involves performing two isometric contractions: first of the agonists, then, of the antagonists.
-The first part is similar to the hold-relax where, after assuming an initial passive stretch, the stretched muscle is isometrically contracted for 7-15 seconds.
+The first part is like the hold-relax where, after assuming an initial passive stretch, the stretched muscle is isometrically contracted for 7-15 seconds.
 Then the muscle is relaxed while its antagonist immediately performs an isometric contraction that is held for 7-15 seconds.
 The muscles are then relaxed for 20 seconds before performing another PNF technique.

-This technique (and a similar technique called the hold-relax-bounce) actually involves the use of dynamic or ballistic stretches in conjunction with static and isometric stretches.
-It is very risky, and is successfully used only by the most advanced of athletes that have managed to achieve a high level of control over their muscle stretch reflex).
-It is similar to the hold-relax technique except that a dynamic or ballistic stretch is employed in place of the final passive stretch.
+The hold-relax-swing – This technique (and a similar technique called the hold-relax-bounce) involves the use of dynamic or ballistic stretches in conjunction with static and isometric stretches.
+It is very risky and is successfully used only by the most advanced of athletes that have managed to achieve a high level of control over their muscle stretch reflex).
+It is like the hold-relax technique except that a dynamic or ballistic stretch is employed in place of the final passive stretch.

 Notice that in the hold-relax-contract, there is no final passive stretch.
 It is replaced by the antagonist-contraction which, via reciprocal inhibition serves to relax and further stretch the muscle that was subjected to the initial passive stretch.
 Because there is no final passive stretch, this PNF technique is considered one of the safest PNF techniques to perform as it is less likely to result in torn muscle tissue.
 Some people like to make the technique even more intense by adding the final passive stretch after the second isometric contraction.
 Although this can result in greater flexibility gains, it also increases the likelihood of injury.